Describing Software Behavior April 10, 2024 | 9 min Read | Originally published at codethatmakessense.substack.com

 For us, verification means checking that our assets are telling the same story.
 If we’re unsure of something, we must step up one abstraction level and check there.
 In other words, we verify user stories based on requirements, code and tests based on user stories.

 Can we automate those checks?
-Currently, it’s impossible to reliably verify the contents of free text.
-Not to mention two texts with different structure.
+Currently, we can’t reliably verify the contents of free text.
+Not to mention two texts with different structures.
+(Yes, AI tooling is getting better, but we are still not there yet.)

 What about code and tests?
 They are formal; therefore, they should be easier to verify.
 And indeed, we write tests to verify the code.
 The beauty is that this goes both ways: the code can verify tests.